Souliote War (1803): Conflict

-In 1803, the Sultan asked Ali Pasha to press immediately a planned siege of the Souliotes, after being transmitted information that the Souliotes had procured considerable supplies of munitions from French ships.
-The Souliotes obtained all of their supplies from Parga, and also acquired support from Europe.
-Russia and France provided weapons and ammunition to them.
+In 1803, the Sultan Selim III asked Ali Pasha to press immediately a planned siege of the Souliotes, after being transmitted information that the Souliotes had procured considerable supplies of munitions from French ships.
+The Souliotes obtained all of their supplies from Parga, and also acquired support from Russia and France, which provided weapons and ammunition to them.
 For the European powers, the Souliotes were seen as an instrument to weaken the Ottoman Empire.
 When the British politicians turned to the Ottoman Empire in order to strengthen their forces against Napoleon, the weapons and ammunition supplies were interrupted.
-Without support from outside and wearied by years of siege, the unity of the Souliot clans began to fray.
+Without support from outside, and wearied by years of siege, the unity of the Souliote clans began to fray.

 The Botsaris family left Souli for political reasons and parleyed with Ali Pasha.
-The Souliotes remaining in Souli gathered in Saint George's Eastern Orthodox Church and agreed to fight to the death.
+The Souliotes remaining in Souli gathered in Saint George's church and agreed to fight to the death.
 Among them were no more than 2,000 armed men.
-The main leaders were Fotos Tzavellas, Dimos Drakos, Tousias Zervas, Koutzonikas, Gogkas Danglis, Yiannakis Sehos, Fotomaras, Tzavaras, Veikos, Panou, Zigouris Diamadis, and Giorgos Bousbos.
+The main leaders were Fotos Tzavellas, Dimos Drakos, Tousias Zervas, Koutzonikas, Gogkas Danglis, Yiannakis Sehos, Fotomaras, Tzavaras, Veikos Panou, Zigouris Diamadis, and Giorgos Bousbos.
 Amazingly, these Souliotes won all the ensuing decisive battles and forced Ali Pasha to build castles in neighboring villages so as to prepare himself for a long siege.

+Hostilities re-commenced with renewed vigour, but with little success on the part of Ali.
+He had then recourse to all the dilatoriness of a siege, and to all the arts of bribery.
+To the captain, Zimo-Zerva (Tzimas Zervas), he offered 400,000 Turkish piastres if the latter would withdraw his troops from Souli: he was assured, in return, that not a stone in the country would be exchanged for the money.
+In the meantime thousands upon thousands fell from the ranks of the invaders, and deeds of incredible valour were performed by the Souliotes.

-On 3 September 1803, the troops of Ali Pasha, led by his son Veli Pasha, gained possessions of the village of Kakosuli, after the treachery of a Souliote named Pylios Gousis.
-Gousis admitted 200 soldiers into his house after being paid for that by Veli Pasha, the second son of Ali.
-Gousis himself said that it was not the money but his wish to save his son, who was being held captive by Ali Pasha.
-The Souliotes withdrew to the fortresses of Kiafa and Kughi, where they fought their last battle on 7 December 1803.
+On 3 September 1803, the troops of Ali Pasha, led by his son, Veli Pasha, gained possession of the village of Kakosuli, after the treachery of a Souliote named Pylios Gousis.
+Gousis admitted 200 soldiers into his house after being paid for that by Veli, saying that the reason for his betrayal was not the money, but his wish to save his son, who was being held captive by Ali Pasha.
+The Souliotes withdrew to the fortresses of Kiapha and Kughi, where they fought their last battle on 7 December 1803.